ConduitIO/conduit-connector-kafka/README.md

+# Conduit Connector Kafka

 ### General
+The Kafka connector is one of [Conduit](https://github.com/ConduitIO/conduit) builtin plugins.
-The Conduit Kafka plugin provides both, a source and a destination Kafka connector, for Conduit.
+It provides both, a source and a destination Kafka connector.

+### How to build it
+Run `make`.

+### Testing
+Run `make test` to run all the unit and integration tests, which require Docker to be installed and running.
+The command will handle starting and stopping docker containers for you.

-### How it works?
+### How it works
-Under the hood, the plugin uses [Segment's Go Client for Apache Kafka(tm)](https://github.com/segmentio/kafka-go).
-It was chosen since it has no CGo dependency, making it possible to build the plugin for a wider range of platforms and architectures.
+Under the hood, the connector uses [Segment's Go Client for Apache Kafka(tm)](https://github.com/segmentio/kafka-go).
+It was chosen since it has no CGo dependency, making it possible to build the connector for a wider range of platforms and architectures.
 It also supports contexts, which will likely use in the future.

 #### Source